bdeluna16/kickstarter-analysis/README.md

  - Louise wants to start a crowdfundung campaign to help fund her play "fever".
 She estimates a budget of $10,000.00.
 ---
 ## Solution:
- - Performing analyses on Kickstarter data to uncover trends in order to provide Louise better insight on how to start her crowdfunding campaign
+ - Performing analyses on Kickstarter data to uncover trends in order to provide Louise better insight on how to structure her crowdfunding campaign
 ---
 ## Analysis
 ### Kickstarter campaigns for all parent categories.